amalfidev/amalfi/README.md

 # Amalfi: Simple Functional Programming for Modern Python

-Amalfi is an open-source library for working with functional programming for modern Python, with a strong focus on type safety, asynchronous programming and ergonomy.
+Amalfi is an open-source library for working with functional programming for modern Python, with a strong focus on type safety, asynchronous programming and simplicity.

 It is designed to make functional programming accessible and easy to use, while leveraging the power of modern Python.
-It considers type hints and async/await to be first class citizens, always keeping ergonomy in mind.
+It considers type hints and async/await to be first class citizens, always keeping simplicity and a pythonic feel in mind.

 The core concepts of Amalfi are:
 - **Pipelining**: Chain functions together to form pipelines, synchronously or asynchronously.